Lake Show Squad

 Head Coach

-Darvin Ham enters his first season with the Lakers in 2022-23, taking the helm as the 28th head coach in Lakers franchise history and the 24th in the Los Angeles era.
-He was hired on June 3, 2022.
+Darvin Ham enters his second season with the Lakers in 2023-24, He was hired on June 3, 2022 as the 28th head coach in Lakers franchise history and the 24th in the Los Angeles era.
+Ham picked up his first career win as a head coach when the Lakers beat the Denver Nuggets, 121-110, on Oct.
+30, 2022.

-Ham, 49, joins the Lakers after serving as an assistant coach with the Milwaukee Bucks from 2018-22 where he helped the team to the 2021 NBA Championship.
+Ham, 50, joined the Lakers after serving as an assistant coach with the Milwaukee Bucks from 2018-22 where he helped the team to the 2021 NBA Championship.

 A native of Saginaw, Michigan, Ham enjoyed an eight-year NBA playing career (1996-98, 1999-2005), suiting up with Detroit, Atlanta, Milwaukee, Washington, Indiana and Denver.
 He appeared in 55 playoff games (11 starts) for Milwaukee and Detroit, averaging 1.3 points and 1.2 rebounds in 7.4 minutes per game and was a member of the 2004 championship team with the Pistons.
 He appeared in 417 career games (45 starts), averaging 2.7 points and 2.3 rebounds in 12.4 minutes per game.
 Ham played three seasons at Texas Tech prior to his professional career, playing 90 games (60 starts) and averaging 8.1 points, 5.1 rebounds and 1.0 assists in 22.9 minutes.
 Following his time in the NBA, Ham played internationally in Spain, the Philippines and Puerto Rico.

 Ham has also been a global ambassador for the sport, helping young athletes through coaching and participating in NBA Youth Camps in six different countries.
-He has participated in the Basketball Without Borders program in 2005 in South Africa, 2014 in Europe, 2015 in the Dominican Republic, 2017 in the Bahamas and 2018 in Asia.
+He has participated in the Basketball Without Borders program in 2005 in South Africa, 2014 in Europe, 2015 in the Dominican Republic, 2017 in the Bahamas, 2018 in India and most recently during the summer of 2023 in South Africa.

 Chris Jent